Shock-multicloud interactions in galactic outflows -- II. Radiative fractal clouds and cold gas thermodynamics: Conclusions

 \item In radiative models, hot gas with temperatures $\gtrsim 10^6\,\rm K$ outruns the warm and cold phases, which reach thermal equilibrium near two temperatures, $\approx 10^4\,\rm K$ and $\approx 10^2\,\rm K$, respectively.
 For a post-shock flow moving at $1080\,\rm km\,s^{-1}$, we find that the hot, warm, and cold gas phases reach speeds of $\sim 700\,\rm km\,s^{-1}$, $\sim 300$--$400\,\rm km\,s^{-1}$, and $\sim 200$--$300\,\rm km\,s^{-1}$, respectively, at $t=3.0\,t_{\rm sp}=0.60\,\rm Myr$ (see Section~\ref{subsec:Entrainment}).

 \item Rather than being ram-pressure accelerated, the warm and cold phases in the outflow continuously precipitate and acquire momentum either from shocked, mixed cloud gas that resides out of thermal equilibrium or from the hot wind itself (see Section~\ref{subsec:Multi-phase}).
-We find that $\approx 20$ per cent of the total amount of dense gas at $t=3.0\,t_{\rm sp}=0.60\,\rm Myr$ comes from the hot ambient gas, while the rest is recycled mixed gas.
+We find that $\approx 20$ per cent of the total amount of dense gas at $t=3.0\,t_{\rm sp}=0.60\,\rm Myr$ comes from the hot ambient gas, while the rest is recycled mixed gas (originally from the multicloud layer, see Section~\ref{subsection:mixing}).
 Thus, radiative cooling leads to the replenishment of dense gas in the cold outflow, while heating prevents runaway cooling and allows different phases to coexist.
 The entrainment/accretion of hot ambient gas into the cold flow leads to a $\sim 20$-per-cent mass growth of dense gas, in agreement with recent studies of single-cloud systems, e.g. see \citealt{2018MNRAS.480L.111G,2020MNRAS.492.1970G}.
-Both cooling of mixed gas and accretion of hot ambient gas occur and may explain the pervasiveness of dense gas in oberseved galactic outflows.
+Both cooling of mixed gas and accretion of hot ambient gas occur and may explain the pervasiveness of dense gas in observed galactic outflows.

 \item The volume filling factor of the hot gas phase in the outflow is higher than that of the warm and cold phases, but most of the mass is concentrated in dense gas clouds and filaments with warm ($\sim 10^4\,\rm K$) and cold ($\sim 10^2\,\rm K$) temperatures.
 Hot gas occupies $>90$ per cent of the volume of outflowing gas, but it only contains $\sim 15$ per cent of its mass.
 On the other hand, the warm and cold gas phases only occupy $\sim 5$ per cent of the volume, but they have $\sim 80$ per cent of its mass and a high 2D covering fraction when projected along a line-of-sight (in agreement with \citealt{2020MNRAS.491.5056L}).